flowdock/api-docs/docs/Thread-Actions.md

 ## UpdateAction
 [UpdateActions](http://schema.org/UpdateAction) allow for bi-directional integrations.
 Users can perform simple actions securely from Flowdock without opening new browser tabs.
-The integration will receive a request from Flowdock with the user's Flowdock ID (for authentication) to perform actions on the resource.
+The integration will receive a request from Flowdock with the user's Flowdock user ID (for authentication) to perform actions on the resource.

 Text input from the user is currently not supported.